cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 More information can be found in the example property file `api.properties` in the `config` folder.

+## Geolocation data configurations
+In the `Dockerfile`, there are three variables that affects where the geolocation information will be uploaded to in postGIS and the Geoserver:
+- `LAYERNAME` the name of the layer in Geoserver, this will also be the name of the table in the postGIS database that will be used to store the geolocation information
+- `DATABASE` the name of the database in postGIS to store the geolocation information
+- `GEOSERVER_WORKSPACE` the name of the workspace in Geoserver to store the geolocation information

+More information can be found in the `Dockerfile` located in the same directory as this README.

+Modify `ontop.obda` located at `/CarparkAPIInputAgent/src/main/resources` accordingly if `LAYERNAME` has been modified.

-### Building the Carpark Agent
+## Building the Carpark Agent
 The Carpark Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
-You'll need to provide your credentials in single-word text files located like this:
+You will need to provide your credentials in single-word text files located like this:
 ```
 ./credentials/
     repo_username.txt